cristiansierraa/InternetSecurity/Week 03.md

 # Preparation
-In this  2008 server provided in a VM by your instructor.
+Attacked 2008 Windows server provided in a VM by the instructor.

+## Proof: Zenmap Scan

+## Proof: Find IP of target

+## Proof: Broke in